zoopdoop/dotlit/README.md

         return 0;
     }

-If this anonymous code block was in a file named hello.c.lit.md you could extract the code into hello.c using this command:
+If this anonymous code block was inside a file named hello.c.lit.md you could extract the code into hello.c using this command:
 ```sh
 $ dotlit hello.c.lit.md --extract
 ```